 Electricity generation by companies primarily for their own use is auto-generation, and the relevant emissions should be reported under the industry concerned.
 However, national energy statistics report emissions from electricity generation as a separate category.
-The Italian inventory makes an overall calculation and then attempts to report as far as possible according to the methodology:
+The Italian inventory makes an overall calculation and then attempts to report as far as possible according to the guidelines:

-- auto-generators are reported in the relevant industrial sectors of section "1.A.2 Manufacturing Industries and Construction"; - refineries auto-generation is included in section 1.A.1.b; - iron and steel auto-generation is included in section 1.A.1.c.
+- auto-generators are reported in the relevant industrial sectors of section "1.A.2 Manufacturing Industries and Construction"; - refineries auto-generation is included in section 1.A.1b; - iron and steel auto-generation is included in section 1.A.1c - incinerators auto-generation of energy and heat is included in section 1.A.4a.